HCMID/Orthography.jl/docs/src/man/index.md

-# Exported structs and functions
+# Exported types and functions

 ## Types